Welcome to the Rites of Passage Social Movement!

 I am making this film to inform parents, teachers, coaches, counselors, politicians, lay people — about rites of passage (ROP) programs and the meaningful and positive impact they have on young people, their families, and their communities.
 I hope people will use my film to help them differentiate healthy rites of passage programs from neutral or unproductive ones.
 My goal is not to please experts or influence anthropologists or sociologists, it’s to help schools, Boys and Girls Clubs, YMCAs, 4H, Big Brothers/Big Sisters, Outward Bound, etc. to better serve their clients and to clarify the importance of positive rites of passage and mentorship programs in the everyday lives of youth everywhere.

-We use the terms “initiation” and “rites of passage” interchangeably.
+We use the terms “initiation”, “rites of passage” or “rite of passage” interchangeably.

 “A modern day rite of passage is achieved when parents and the community create and participate in experiences that are perceived to be transformative by youth and, in fact, offer them increased status within the community and facilitate their healthy transition through adolescence.
 Equally important, the celebration of a rite of passage is renewing for the entire community.
 A youth’s public expression of and commitment to a community’s values and beliefs reinforces expectations for behaviors for the entire community.
 A child’s coming of age presents an opportunity for the whole community to examine, adapt and re-commit themselves to their social and cultural heritage.”